LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/exercises/condensation/README.md

 # Convoluted

-Variables help us avoid writing overly complicated one-liners of convoluted code.
+Variables can help us avoid writing overly complicated one-liners of convoluted code.

 Use variables to break your code up into clean, manageable steps spread over multiple lines.